Last Updated on October 9, 2023 by Editorial Team

 - Learning through flashcards

 - Capture photographs

 - Drive thinking into visual learning by using cue words like ‘show, outline, illustrate’ in questions

-Here is how to conduct session for visual learners
+Here is how to conduct a session for visual learners

 Color-coding the information helps build associative memory.
 Instructors can organize information by color-coding it.
 They must decide the code beforehand and maintain consistency in the choice of the color used for overlays.